ShinanTc/stock-recommender-redis/README.md

 #### For General Users

-Web Browser : Ensure you have a modern web browser like Google Chrome, Mozilla Firefox, or Safari to access the app.
+<strong>Web Browser</strong> : Ensure you have a modern web browser like Google Chrome, Mozilla Firefox, or Safari to access the app.

 #### For Developers